 9. Make your Christmas movie Mount Rushmore.
 Mine includes the aforementioned A Christmas Carol (doesn’t really matter the version), Christmas Vacation, and two films that take place at Christmas but are more about love (but Christmas is very big on love) – The Family Man and Love, Actually.
 It’s not really Christmas until I’ve seen all four.

 11. Christmas is family time, but if intolerable dysfunction is ruining your family Christmas gathering, have it out.
 HAVE.
 IT.
 OUT.
+Better out than in.
 I’m not kidding, Frank Costanza was on to something with the Airing of the Grievances at Festivus.
-It won’t be easy and it won’t be pleasant and it’s probably unfair for me to list this here when a whole article could contain my explanation, but the year my family locked everyone in the same room and put all the cards on the table was, in hindsight, a time of healing and understanding, and makes that Christmas feel enriched, not ruined (and this story gets even better when my wife tells it, as she was in the bathtub when the shootin' started, and we were so loud she assumed we were in the living area right outside her bathroom, when in fact we were downstairs.
+It won’t be easy and it won’t be pleasant and it’s probably unfair for me to list this here when a whole article could contain my explanation, but the year my birth family locked everyone in the same room and put all the cards on the table until we understood each other was, ultimately, a time of healing, and makes that Christmas feel enriched, not ruined.
+(And this story gets even better when my wife tells it, as she was in the bathtub when the shootin' started, and we were so loud she assumed we were in the living area right outside her bathroom, when in fact we were downstairs.
 So she stayed in that tub turning into a prune for two hours, when she could have come out unseen at any time).

 12. Outside is the best.
 Fresh, brisk, cold, invigorating.
 Seeing Christmas lights, smiling at neighbors, throwing snowballs (where applicable), and remembering that Christmas began outdoors, among animals and shepherds, and probably wasn’t in Winter.